Martin Rendel: Biography

 In 2015 Rendel and the Chinese artist Li Xue founded the art association K29 in Düsseldorf, which advocated freedom of expression in art.
 Personal differences in the founding phase led to the refounding under the name K26.
 One of K26's first major projects in the same year was the performance of the Beijing Independent Film Festival (BIFF) during Filmfest Hamburg, which director Albert Wiederspiel made possible as a festival within the festival.
 The project found renowned supporters such as Alexander Kluge, Michael Kahn-Ackermann and Ai Wei Wei.
 However, it created diplomatic tensions between Germany and China.
 The Chinese festival director Li Xianting and his team had to be uninvited and the cooperation ended with immediate effect.
 The festival nevertheless took place and the winners of the "K26 Film Award" received their prizes at the opening ceremony in Hamburg.
 Since then the activities of K26 focus on the field of photography.

-At the end of 2018, there was cooperation with Germany - Land of Ideas, a joint initiative of the Federal Government and German industry, represented by the Federation of German Industries (BDI).
-As part of the international Beyond Bauhaus - Prototyping the Future competition, Rendel initiated a cooperation with the Zhuhai campus of Beijing Institute of Technology, which co-organized the competition in the People's Republic of China.
-This was followed by a guest professorship and the appointment as honorary professor (Prof. h.c.
-P.R. of China).
-The managing director of "Germany - Land of Ideas", Ute E. Weiland, appointed Rendel as Ambassador to "Germany - Land of Ideas" in China.

 In addition to Zhuhai, Rendel has also been a visiting professor at King Mongkut's Institute of Technology Ladkrabang in Bangkok since 2019.
-Numerous guest lectures and lectures have led him to Peter Behrens School of Arts (Düsseldorf), Tianjin Academy of Fine Arts (Tianjin), Communication University of China (Beijing), Sichuan Fine Arts Institute (Chongqing), RFH University of Applied Sciences (Cologne), College of Arts, Media and Technology (Chiang Mai), HMKW University for Media, Communication and Economics (Berlin, Cologne), and DIPLOMA University of Applied Sciences (Hannover).